 In Singapore, our CPF accounts are opened from the time we are born and stay with us through every stage of our life.
-Like it or not, CPF is a crucial scheme to understand.
-Building our knowledge on CPF-related topics can help us optimise the way we, our children and our parents fully benefit from our CPF accounts.
+Like it or not, CPF is a crucial scheme that we all need to understand.
+Building our knowledge on CPF-related topics can help us optimise the way we, our parents and even our children, can fully benefit from our CPF accounts.

-One way to leverage on our CPF monies is to make periodical top ups to increase and compound our balances to ensure we have enough in our retirement.
+One way to leverage on our CPF savings is to make periodic top ups to increase and compound our balances to ensure we have enough in our retirement.

 Why Contribute More To Our CPF Accounts?

-If you’re still skeptical on the benefits of contributing more funds to your CPF accounts, here are a few reasons why it could make sense.
+If we’re still skeptical about the benefits of contributing more funds to our CPF accounts, here are a few reasons why it could make sense.

-# 2 We earn a relatively good interest return of between 2.5% (on our CPF Ordinary Account) to 4.0% (on our CPF Special Account) or even up to 6.0% (if we contribute to our Retirement Account).
+#2 We earn a relatively good interest return of between 2.5% (on our CPF Ordinary Account) to 4.0% (on our CPF Special Account) or even up to 6.0% (if we have a Retirement Account).
+Unlike many other forms of investments, our interest returns are reinvested at these rates or higher, and we do not have to worry about reinvestment risk.

-# 3 In most instances, we also enjoy tax savings when we contribute to our CPF accounts, whether from our employment or on a voluntary basis.
+#3 In most instances, we also enjoy tax savings when we contribute to our CPF accounts, whether from our employment or on a voluntary basis.
+We do not pay taxes on CPF contributions from our monthly salary.
+Each year, we can also enjoy a dollar-for-dollar tax relief on top-ups of up to $8,000 to our CPF Special Account (or Retirement Account) and MediSave Account.

-# 4 Our contributions form a forced savings to grow our retirement nest egg.
-At the same time, we need to understand that this is an irreversible process, so we need to be careful when planning to put more money into our CPF accounts.
-While this may sound like a disadvantage, our future retired-self may be very thankful that we made such a move when we were young.
+#4 Our contributions form a forced savings to grow our retirement nest egg, medical needs and to pay for our home.
+At the same time, we need to understand that topping up our CPF accounts is an irreversible process, so we need to be careful when planning to put more money into our CPF accounts.
+While this may sound like a disadvantage, our future retired-self may be very thankful that we made such a move when we were younger.

 What Is The Maximum We Can Contribute To Our CPF Accounts?